 4. When in doubt, shove in some extra syllables.

-Texans really like talking, which explains our propensity to add extra syllables to some words.
-The person who sells your house in Texas is often referred to as a "Real-uh-tor", despite the fact that the word only has two syllables when pronounced properly.
+We really like talking in Texas, which explains our propensity to add extra syllables to some words.
+The person who sells your house (whether it's in Houston, Austin San Antonio or Dallas) is often referred to as a "Real-uh-tor", despite the fact that the word only has two syllables when pronounced properly.

 5. "Bless your heart" is not a benediction.

-This may sound like a prayer, but actually it's a term of ridicule usually followed by laughter.
-"Bless his heart" (or "bless her heart", as the case may be) is usually uttered when someone did something stupid and got hurt, or did something unwise and reaped a logical consequence.
+This may sound like a prayer, but actually, it's a term of ridicule usually followed by laughter.
+"Bless his heart" (or "bless her heart", as the case may be) is usually uttered when someone did something stupid and got hurt (like having a hissy fit), or did something unwise and reaped a logical consequence.

 6. Just go ahead and drop that G.